mountaincharlie/project-three-python-minigames/README.md

 * If the letter isnt in the word, then next bit of the hangman 'image' is added and displayed with the prompt for the next guess
 * The chosen letter is removed from the full alphabet list and added to the 'chosen letters' list which is also diplayed to the user
 * The user either 'runs out of lives', guesses the whole word or choses to quit at some point
-* The user's score is the number of guesses they made (the lower the better)
+* The user's score is the number of lives they lost before correctly guessing the word (the lower the better)
 * (additionally, the definition of the word could be displayed in the game finish message)